 Rocky Mountain juniper is a very hardy, drought-resistant tree that is native to southwest North Dakota.
 The species grows on a variety of sites, but is probably best suited to the western Dakotas and eastern Montana.
-The seed for this year's crop was collected in both north central North Dakota and also South Dakota.
-Juniper has been widely planted for windbreak and wildlife use and has a silver-green foliage and blue berry-like seeds.
+The seed for this year's crop was collected in both north central North Dakota and South Dakota.
+Juniper have been widely planted for windbreak and wildlife use and have a silver-green foliage and blue berry-like seeds.
 The mature height of Rocky Mountain juniper is approximately 15 to 30 feet.
 Plant 6 to 12 feet apart in a windbreak.

-Class Top Height Price per tree Top Height Price per tree 1-2 8-15" \$.80 8-15" \$1.05
+Class Top Height Price per tree 1-2 8-15" \$.85